top of page

 How can Southern pine mill operators remain competitive in such an environment?
 The Beck Group Consulting can help.
 We continually work to improve our benchmarking services to be the most complete, accurate, and timely information available to sawmillers.
 Sawmill TQ is offered in partnership with Forest2Market on their SilvaStat360 online platform, where you can also find complementary benchmarking services for log, lumber, pellet, and wood fiber values.

-We conduct regular timber industry workshops, including our upcoming training on Sawmill Management (December 3-4, 2024).
+We conduct regular timber industry workshops, including our upcoming training on Sawmill Management (December 3-4, 2024) and Business of Forest Products (January 23, 2025).

 Our Southern pine benchmarking work keeps mill operators in the know on where they stand relative to peers; just contact info@beckgroupconsulting.com and we will route you to the proper consultant.